 The fund's Institutional Shares commenced operations on December 29, 2010.
 For the period prior to the commencement of operations of the Institutional Shares, the performance information shown is for the fund's A Shares.
-The performance of the A Shares has not been adjusted to reflect the expenses of the Institutional Shares, since the Institutional Shares has a lower expense ratio than the expense ratio of the A Shares.
+The performance of the A Shares has not been adjusted to reflect the expenses of the Institutional Shares, since the Institutional Shares have a lower expense ratio than the expense ratio of the A Shares.
 The performance of the A Shares has been adjusted to reflect the absence of sales charges and adjusted to remove any voluntary waiver of fund expenses related to the A Shares during the period prior to the commencement of operations of the Institutional Shares.

 Total returns for periods of less than one year are cumulative.

 Total return may have been lower in the absence of temporary expense waivers or reimbursements.